mswimmer/www.elbsides.de/2019/sponsors.md

 			<a href="https://www.holisticon.de">Holisticon AG</a>
 		</td>
 		<td>
-			The next silver sponsor will be announced soon!
+			<a href="https://www.pre-sense.de">PRESENSE Technologies GmbH</a>
 		</td>
 		<td>
-			The next silver sponsor will be announced soon!
+			Will be announced soon!
 		</td>
 	</tr>
 	<tr>